pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 - almost all Rust code is generic code and there's elided lifetime annotations everywhere
 - Rust's lifetime elision rules are not always right for every situation
 - Rust does not know more about the semantics of your program than you do
-- Give your lifetime annotations descriptive names
+- give your lifetime annotations descriptive names
+- try to be mindful of where you place explicit lifetime annotations and why
 - all trait objects have some inferred default lifetime bounds
 - Rust compiler error messages suggest fixes which will make your program compile which is not that same as fixes which will make you program compile _and_ best suit the requirements of your program
 - lifetimes are statically verified at compile-time